 One of the most unlikely animals to be found in the sky is a giraffe.
-The constellation Camelopardalis was invented in 1612 by the Dutch theologian and astronomer Petrus Plancius, who first showed it on a celestial globe in that year along with another odd constellation that is still recognized, Monoceros.
-Camelopardalis lies in an area between the head of the Great Bear and Cassiopeia, a region that was left blank by the Greeks because it contains no stars brighter than fourth magnitude.
+The Greeks called giraffes ‘camel leopards’ because of their long necks and spots, which is where the name Camelopardalis comes from.
+However, the constellation Camelopardalis was not invented by the Greeks but by the Dutch theologian and astronomer Petrus Plancius in 1612.
+Plancius first showed it on a celestial globe in that year along with another odd constellation that is still recognized, Monoceros.
+Camelopardalis lies in the far northern sky between the head of the Great Bear and Cassiopeia, an area that was left blank by the Greeks because it contains no stars brighter than fourth magnitude.

 The exact significance of the constellation is unclear.
 The German astronomer Jacob Bartsch included Camelopardalis on his map of 1624 and interpreted it as the camel on which Rebecca rode into Canaan for her marriage to Isaac, as told in Chapter 24 of the book of Genesis.
 But Camelopardalis is a giraffe not a camel, so Bartsch’s explanation is unsatisfactory.
 Bartsch seems not to have known much about this constellation, for he wrongly attributed its invention to Isaac Habrecht of Strasbourg, who had shown it on his star globe of 1621.